Compliance standards

 • Merge requests approval rules prevent editing

 1.3.4 To what extent is it ensured that only evaluated and approved software is used for processing the organization’s information assets?Information processing is mostly done using of specific software.
-Security issues in software can become a risk for the information processed.
+Security issues in software will easily become a risk for the information processed.
 Accordingly, software must be appropriately managed.
 Software is approved before installation or use.
 The software repositories are protected against unauthorized manipulation.
 Approval of software is regularly reviewed.
 Software versions and patch levels are known.

 • Dependency scanning running